CertiCoq/certicoq/README.md

 ## Overview

 CertiCoq is a compiler for Gallina, the specification language of the [Coq proof assistant](https://coq.inria.fr/refman/index.html).
-CertiCoq targets to Clight, a subset of the C language that can be compiled with any C compiler, including the [CompCert]() verified compiler.
+CertiCoq targets to Clight, a subset of the C language that can be compiled with any C compiler, including the [CompCert](http://compcert.org) verified compiler.

 Large parts of the CertiCoq compiler have been verified whereas others are in the process of being verified.

 ## Documentation

-The [CertiCoq Wiki](https://github.com/PrincetonUniversity/certicoq/wiki) has instructions for using the [CertiCoq plugin](https://github.com/PrincetonUniversity/certicoq/wiki/The-CertiCoq-plugin) to compile Gallina to C and use the generated C code.
+The [CertiCoq Wiki](https://github.com/PrincetonUniversity/certicoq/wiki) has instructions for using the [CertiCoq plugin](https://github.com/PrincetonUniversity/certicoq/wiki/The-CertiCoq-plugin) to compile Gallina to C and interfacing and compiling the generated C code.

 You can also find some demos [here](https://github.com/PrincetonUniversity/certicoq/blob/master/benchmarks/tests.v) and [here](https://github.com/PrincetonUniversity/certicoq/blob/master/benchmarks/axioms/tests.v).